helium/HIP/0019-governance-for-third-party-gateways.md

 * Hotspot owners as they will have more avenues for sourcing gateways.

-* Vendors / Manufactures of gateways as they want to provide onchain gateays for the Helium Network.
+* Vendors / Manufactures of gateways as they want to provide onchain gateways for the Helium Network.

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation